Meningitis News in Canterbury

 Our thoughts and prayers are with the families who have been plunged into grief alongside all those who are working hard to sustain the wellbeing and health of others.
 We continue to follow the guidance being offered and stand ready to offer our support.

-We are following a from UK Health Security Agency who have advised that meningococcal bacteria are commonly carried harmlessly in the back of the nose and throat.
+We are following guidance from UK Health Security Agency who have advised that meningococcal bacteria are commonly carried harmlessly in the back of the nose and throat.
 Transmission is most likely to occur after close and prolonged contact, such as in a household setting.

 Examples of close contact include people living or sleeping in the same household, partners, or students sharing accommodation.